A Short History of Disc Golf

 2001

-Disc golf becomes a featured event in the World Games in Akita, Japan.
+Disc golf becomes a featured event and Ultimate becomes a medal sport at the World Games in Akita, Japan.

 2003

-Park Circle Disc Golf Course in North Charleston, SC is designed by members of Charleston Disc Golf Club.
-The original city planners of Park Circle never knew it, but the 8 green area islands they created to surround 2 baseball fields and the community center were indeed perfect for a disc golf course.
+The World's First 360 Degree Disc Golf Layout for Park Circle Disc Golf Course in North Charleston, SC was designed by members of Charleston Disc Golf Club.
+The unique Park Circle neighborhood, designed by William Bell Marquis in 1913, was just the second "English Garden City" style planned community in the country.
+He never knew it almost 100 years ago, but the 8 green area islands created to surround 2 baseball fields, a kids playground and community center were indeed perfect for a disc golf course.

 2006

-Ken Climo becomes a 12-time World Champion, establishing a new record that will probably never be broken.
+Ken Climo of Clearwater, Florida becomes a 12-time World Champion, establishing a new record that will probably never be broken.
 The book Flat Flip Flies Straight - True origins of the Frisbee is published by Fred Morrison and Phil Kennedy.

 2007